 - Nationality or nationalities

-- Passport number, date and country of issuance as well as expiry date
+- Passport number, date and country of issuance as well as the expiry date

-- Valid ETIAS or Schengen visa along with their duration and/or validity
+- Valid ETIAS or Schengen visa along with its duration and/or validity

 - Travel information including the visitor’s points and dates of entries and exits, as well as overstays within the Schengen Zone

-EES data will by securely guarded and encrypted using the latest technology.
-Only authorized immigration or embassy staff of each member state will be able to access data within the EES.
-Duly authorized personnel such as border authorities, visa authorities and immigration authorities need to access the Entry/Exit System in order to enter, amend, erase and consult traveler information.
+EES data will be securely guarded and encrypted using the latest technology.
+Only authorised immigration or embassy staff of each member state will be able to access data within the EES.
+Duly authorised personnel such as border authorities, visa authorities and immigration officers need to access the Entry/Exit System in order to enter, amend, erase and consult travellers’ information.

-Similarly, member states will be able to consult or access the date stored in the EES for the purpose of prevention, detection or investigation of terrorist threats and other serious criminal acts.
+Similarly, member states will be able to consult or access the data stored in the EES for the purpose of prevention, detection or investigation of terrorist threats and other serious criminal acts.

-Whether you are visa-exempt for Europe and will require an ETIAS travel authorization to visit the Schengen countries, or require a Schengen visa, rest assured that your data will be safe and secure.
+Whether you are a visa-exempt citizen to enter Europe and will require an ETIAS travel authorisation to visit the EU countries, or require a Schengen visa, rest assured that your data will be safe and secure.